-Where the Line Bleeds, the novel that introduced Ward’s powerful poetic voice, is the story of twins Joshua and Christophe DeLisle (their surname is also the name of Ward’s hometown), recent high school graduates who have elected to stay in their tiny Gulf Coast town.
+Where the Line Bleeds, the novel that introduced Ward’s powerful poetic voice, is the story of twins Joshua and Christophe DeLisle (their surname is also the name of Ward’s hometown).
 Raised by their adoring grandmother, Joshua and Christophe have just graduated from high school and have elected to stay in their tiny Gulf Coast town.
 In the wake of Katrina, however, jobs are few and far between; Joshua finds work on the docks, but Christophe begins selling drugs.
 Ward inhabits this world—Creole, desperately poor, riddled with frustrations and the drugs used to drown them—without a trace of irony or discomfort.
 Like Salvage the Bones, Where the Line Bleeds depicts “a world full of despair but not devoid of hope” (Publishers Weekly).

-Ward’s latest book, Men We Reaped, is a memoir that confronts the five years of Ward’s life in which she lost five young men—to drugs, accidents, suicide, and the bad luck that can follow people who live in poverty, particularly black men.
-Lauded as a “modern rejoinder to Black Like Me [and] Beloved,” (Kirkus Reviews) Men We Reaped is a beautiful and painful homage to Ward’s past, her ghosts, and the haunted yet hopeful place she still calls home.
-A finalist for the National Book Critics Circle Award for Autobiography, it has been named one of the Best Books of 2013 by Publishers Weekly, The New York Times, The Chicago Tribune, NPR, Kirkus Review, New York Magazine and Time Magazine.
+Ward’s latest book, Men We Reaped, is a memoir that confronts the five years of Ward’s life in which she lost five young men—to drugs, accidents, suicide and the bad luck that can follow people who live in poverty, particularly black men.
+Lauded as a “modern rejoinder to Black Like Me [and] Beloved,” (Kirkus Reviews) Men We Reaped is a beautiful and painful homage to Ward’s past, her ghosts and the haunted yet hopeful place she still calls home.
+A finalist for the National Book Critics Circle Award for Autobiography, it has been named one of the Best Books of 2013 by Publishers Weekly, The New York Times, The Chicago Tribune, NPR, Kirkus Review, New York and Time.